 Many people spend their lives reacting to situations instead of being proactive and figuring out the needs and values that drive them.
 Even when they think they know their purpose, they often mistake it with a short-term goal.
 Many others who are asking themselves this question truly want to find meaning – but they have no idea how to find purpose in life.

 Tony says, “If you’re not growing, you’re dying” – which is why growth is addictive to many of us.
 We naturally only feel fulfilled when we’re improving ourselves or our lives in some way.
 Everything in life is calling to us to grow.
 When we stop growing, we start feeling pain, fear and anxiety.
 We are then susceptible to envy as we look around and see what everyone else has that we don’t.
-Instead of asking “What is my purpose in life?,” you start coveting status, material goods and power.
+Instead of asking “What is my purpose in life?,” we start coveting status, material goods and power.
 But all those things will ultimately leave you feeling empty.

 Goals, like buying a house or opening a business, yield a sense of achievement and are essential to living the life you desire.
 Purpose takes those goals to an even higher level.
 At Date With Destiny, Tony tells everyone in the room: “I will tell you right now, there’s one word that will give you happiness, one.
 You’ll remember it as long as you live: progress.
 Progress equals happiness.
 Achieving goals does not equal happiness.”
 So if you’re asking yourself, “What is my purpose?,” what you’re really asking for is progress – a true sense of fulfillment.
 And fulfillment isn’t a luxury or leisure activity – it’s a necessity.